 As viral-based gene therapies continue to demonstrate therapeutic benefit in the clinic, DRF believes it is crucial to also invest in non-viral delivery methods.
 These technologies may provide strategies to complement current viral gene therapies by potentially widening patient eligibility and offering methods to re-administer gene therapies to patients who have already received a viral-based therapy.

-DRF will fund Solid Biosciences' non-viral delivery research programme, which has partnered with experts in nanoparticle formation and exosome-based delivery to develop and optimise non-viral delivery systems, as potential alternatives to AAV.
+In 2019 the first stage of the project was under way, with Solid partnering with experts in nanoparticle formation and exosome-based delivery to develop and optimise non-viral delivery systems, as potential alternatives to AAV.